jgfanng/right-channel/README.md

-Vedio Cabin is a web site to offer online video links.
+Right Channel is a web site to offer online video links.